Texas Electricity Deregulation: What Does That Mean?

 Even though you might have lived in Texas for your entire life, that doesn't mean you pay much attention to the electricity, oil, and gas markets.
 This is especially true when it comes to understanding what Texas electricity deregulation really means and how it affects you.
 So, we're happy to explain!

 Before Texas electricity became deregulated, it was regulated by the state government.
-The electricity rates were set by the Public Utility Commission of Texas (PUCT), and there was only one provider of the electricity service in each market.
+The electricity rates were set by the Public Utility Commission of Texas (PUCT), and there was only one provider of the electricity service in each market - the utility company.
 That single company was responsible for generating, transmitting, distributing and selling to the consumer.
-With there being only one company that provided electricity for each city that basically created a monopoly.
-And from what I've seen in life and when playing the board game - when one person owns everything they often times don't act in the best interest of others.
+With there being only one company that provided electricity for each city, this basically created a monopoly.

 Why change what had been "working" for many years?
 Well, back in 1999, the Texas Legislature thought that by passing a deregulation law, they could get rid of electric company monopolies and reduce government control of electricity rates.
 The idea was that multiple Retail Electricity Providers (REPs) would create competition, and competition would drive energy prices down.
-So it made sense theoretically, and the bill passed.
+And the bill passed!